JuliaRegistries/RegistryCI.jl/docs/src/guidelines.md

 ## List of all GitHub PR labels that can influence AutoMerge

-AutoMerge reads certain labels on GitHub registration pull requests to influence it's decisions.
+AutoMerge reads certain labels on GitHub registration pull requests to influence its decisions.
 Specifically, these labels are:

 * `Override AutoMerge: name similarity is okay`
     * This label can be manually applied by folks with triage-level access to the registry repository.
-    * AutoMerge skips the "name similarity check" on any PRs with this label.
+    * AutoMerge skips the "name similarity check" on new package registration PRs with this label.
 * `Override AutoMerge: package author approved`
-    * This label can be manually applied, but typically is applied by a separate github actions workflow which monitors the PR for comments by the package author, and applies this label if they write "[merge approved]".
+    * This label can be manually applied, but typically is applied by a separate Github Actions workflow which monitors the PR for comments by the package author, and applies this label if they write `[merge approved]`.
     * This label currently only skips the "sequential version number" check in new versions.
-In the future, the author-approval mechanism may be used for other checks.
+In the future, the author-approval mechanism may be used for other checks (on both "new version" registrations and also "new package" registrations).
-        * When AutoMerge fails a check that can be skipped by author-approval, it will mention so in the comment, and direct authors to comment "[merge approved]" if they want to skip the check.
+        * When AutoMerge fails a check that can be skipped by author-approval, it will mention so in the comment, and direct authors to comment `[merge approved]` if they want to skip the check.